Picovoice/speech-to-intent-benchmark/README.md

 ### IBM Watson

-You need to signup for IBM Watson.
-Then run the benchmark for Watson:
+Signup for IBM Watson.
+Then run the benchmark:

 ```console
 python3 benchmark/benchmark.py \